Private health cover

 - Great incentive for employee retention and recruitment

-- Unlimited access to our 24/7 online GP service, Doctor@Hand (provided by Doctor Care Anywhere).
-Fair usage policy applies
+- Unlimited access to our 24/7 online GP service, AXA Doctor at Hand (powered by Doctor Care Anywhere).
+Doctor Care Anywhere's fair usage policy applies

 - More control over your medical appointments at a time and location that suits you